HEIRS Conference 2025 – Rome

 Organizing institutions:

-LUMSA University, HEIRS, IREC: International Review of Economics
+LUMSA University, HEIRS, IREC: International Review of Economics, SEC Scuola di Economia Civile.

 Scientific committee: Leonardo Becchetti, Stefania Cosci, Andrea Fazio, Giovanni Ferri, Plinio Limata, Laura Michelini, Vittorio Pelligra, Matteo Rizzolli, Paolo Santori, Amartya Sen, Alessandra Smerilli, Stefano Zamagni.